qianchu/adjust_cwe/README.md

 This is the repository for the code in "Towards Better Context-aware Lexical Semantics:Adjusting Contextualized Representations through Static Anchors"

 ## Training Data
-In the paper, we train the static anchors from top 200k words using around 1M Wikipedia contexts.
+In the paper, we train the static anchors from top most frequent 200k words using the Wikipedia dump.
 In practice, there is not much difference if you just use a smaller subset of Wikipedia.
 Here we release randomly selected 200k Wikipedia sentences as training data to construct the static anchors.

 You can download example data for aligning Roberta-large towards Fasttext from the links below: